Invariant embeddings of unimodular random planar graphs: Introduction

+Homogeneous (say, vertex-transitive) tilings of the Euclidean and hyperbolic planes are well-understood classical objects.
+Here we study {\it random} planar tilings that are ``homogeneous'' in some sense: they have an isometry-invariant law or satisfy a certain stationarity property, called unimodularity (see the definitions below).
+We are asking the question: when does a random infinite graph that is known to be almost surely planar have such a ``homogeneous'' embedding into the Euclidean or hyperbolic plane without accumulation points (i.e., a {\it locally finite} embedding)?

+After formalizing the above question, one finds right away that a necessary condition is that the random graph with a properly chosen root is unimodular itself, so from now on, we are only interested in this family of random rooted graphs.
+Unimodularity, embedding and representation by a tiling will be defined later in the introduction.
+We say that the random rooted graph $(\G,o)$ has {\it finite expected degree} if the expected degree of $o$ is finite.

-\begin{theorem} An ergodic unimodular random one-ended planar graph $G$ of finite expected degree has an isometry-invariant embedding with no accumulation point into the euclidean plane if and only if $G$ is invariantly amenable.
-The same condition is necessary and sufficient to represent $G$ by an isometry-invariant tiling with no accumulation point. \end{theorem}
+\begin{theorem} An ergodic unimodular random one-ended planar graph $\G$ of finite expected degree has an isometry-invariant locally finite embedding into the Euclidean plane if and only if $\G$ is invariantly amenable.
+The same condition is necessary and sufficient to represent $\G$ by an isometry-invariant locally finite tiling. \end{theorem}

 One source of interest in invariant random embeddings of unimodular random graphs is examples such as the Uniform Infinite Planar Triangulation (UIPT), where invariant embeddings of some control of the edge length distribution would have some far-reaching consequencess.
 Our result can be seen as a step in this direction, since Theorem \ref{uj} applies for the UIPT, as stated in Corollary \ref{UIPT}.